hecticSubraz/Network-Security-and-Database-Vulnerabilities/README.md

 * every node in the network connection is directly connected to one other forming overlapping connections between the nodes.
 * delivers better fault tolerance because if any network device fails, it won't affect the network, as other devices can transfer information
 * Mesh networks self-configure and self-organize, finding the quickest, most secure way to transmit the data
+## Network security
+Network Security involves access control, virus and antivirus software, application security, network analytics, types of network-related security (endpoint, web, wireless), firewalls, VPN encryption and more

+### Types of Network security
+### Firewall
+Firewalls control incoming and outgoing traffic on networks, with predetermined security rules.
+Firewalls keep out unfriendly traffic and is a necessary part of daily computing.
+Network Security relies heavily on Firewalls, and especially Next Generation Firewalls, which focus on blocking malware and application-layer attacks.

+### Network Segmentation
+Network segmentation defines boundaries between network segments where assets within the group have a common function, risk or role within an organization.
+For instance, the perimeter gateway segments a company network from the Internet.
+Potential threats outside the network are prevented, ensuring that an organization’s sensitive data remains inside.
+Organizations can go further by defining additional internal boundaries within their network, which can provide improved security and access control.